Best Load Boards for Box Trucks (2026 Guide)

 Where is the best place to book box truck loads?

-Start with a major marketplace like Truckstop or DAT for broad coverage, then add niche options such as 123Loadboard or Direct Freight for additional volume.
+Start with a major load board like Truckstop or DAT for broad coverage, then add niche options such as 123Loadboard or Direct Freight.
+Marketplace platforms like uShip can also help with certain shipment types.
 App-based platforms and shipper portals can complement your core board, especially for short-haul and middle-mile work.
-Track booked loads per hour spent searching, whichever platform delivers the best ratio is your best place to book.
+Track booked loads per hour spent searching to determine which platform delivers the best ratio for you.

 What are typical box truck freight loads?